 Data unit t CO 2 e

 Description Non-CO 2 emissions due to biomass burning as part of unplanned deforestation activities in forest stratum i in year t

-Equations (20), (42)
+Equations Section 5.3.1.4, (20), (42)

 Source of data Project (module E-BPB)

 Description of measurement methods and procedures to be applied Module E-BPB

-Frequency of monitoring/recording Every six years at baseline renewal
+Frequency of monitoring/recording Every six years at baseline renewal.
+Note that the validity period of the initial baseline of a project might be shorter than six years, as provided for in Section 8.1.1 of M0184; subsequent baselines will be renewed every six years.

 QA/QC procedures to be applied Module E-BPB

 Purpose of data Calculation of baseline emissions

 Calculation method Module E-BPB

 Comments None

-Data/Parameter EMP,BiomassBurn,i,t
+Data/Parameter E {MP,BiomassBurn,i,t}

 Data unit t CO 2 e

 Description Non-CO 2 monitored emissions due to biomass burning as part of unplanned deforestation activities in forest stratum i in year t

+Note in application in the LMZ there are no strata and subscript i should be omitted

 Equations (38), (48)

 Source of data Project (module E-BPB)

 Description of measurement methods and procedures to be applied Module E-BPB

 Frequency of monitoring/recording Monitoring must be conducted at least every five years, or prior to each verification event if less than five years

 QA/QC procedures to be applied Module E-BPB

 Purpose of data Calculation of project emissions

 Calculation method Module E-BPB

 Comments None

-Data/Parameter E {Cstocks} ,LMA,t
+Data/Parameter E {Cstocks} ,LMZ,t

 Data unit t CO 2 e

-Description Net CO_2e emissions from carbon stock changes due to the implementation of leakage prevention measures in the LMA in year t
+Description Net CO 2 e emissions from carbon stock changes due to the implementation of leakage mitigation measures in the LMZ in year t

 Equations (48)

 Source of data Project (module CP-AB)

 Description of measurement methods and procedures to be applied See module CP-AB

-Frequency of monitoring/recording Every six years at baseline renewal
+Frequency of monitoring/recording Every six years at baseline renewal.
+Note that the validity period of the initial baseline of a project might be shorter than six years, as provided for in Section 8.1.1 of M0184; subsequent baselines will be renewed every six years.

 QA/QC procedures to be applied See module CP-AB

 Purpose of data Calculation of leakage

 Calculation method Module CP-AB

 Comments None

-Data/Parameter E {BSL,FC,i,t}
+Data/Parameter

+EBSL,FC,I,t
-Data unit t CO 2 e

-Description Net emissions from fossil fuel combustion in forest stratum i in year t of the baseline

-Equations (20), (22), (42) Source of data Project (Ex ante: Default values from IPCC 2006 (including 2019 Refinement) or peer reviewed literature Ex post: Module E-FFC) Description of measurement methods and procedures to be applied See module E-FFC Frequency of monitoring/recording Every six years at baseline renewal QA/QC procedures to be applied See module E-FFC Purpose of data Calculation of baseline emissions, calculation of leakage Calculation method Module E-FFC Comments None
+Data unit t CO 2 e Description Net emissions from fossil fuel combustion in forest stratum i in year t of the baseline Equations Section 5.3.1.4, (20), (42) Source of data Project (Ex ante: Default values from IPCC 2006 (including 2019 Refinement) or peer reviewed literature Ex post: Module E-FFC) Description of measurement methods and procedures to be applied See module E-FFC Frequency of monitoring/recording Every six years at baseline renewal.
+Note that the validity period of the initial baseline of a project might be shorter than six years, as provided for in Section 8.1.1 of M0184; subsequent baselines will be renewed every six years.
+QA/QC procedures to be applied See module E-FFC Purpose of data Calculation of baseline emissions, calculation of leakage Calculation method Module E-FFC Comments None